7coil/mine-fakeauth/DATABASES.md

 Returns: Promise

 Create or modify the token database with the data given.
 If it was successful, resolve, if not, reject.

+## deleteTokensFromUser(username)
+Returns: Promise

+Search the token database for all records with the username.
+Delete them.
+Do not reject if there are no records.

+## deleteTokenFromToken(accessToken)
+Returns: Promise

+Search the token database for the accessToken given.
+Delete the record.
+Reject if the record doesn't exist.